alcid3s/RSA_CPP/README.md

 ```

 ## Output
-Upon running building and running RSA_CPP.cpp.
+Upon building and running RSA_CPP.cpp.
 The output could be something along the lines of this:
 ```
 Creating RSA keys...
 Done!